Adjusted Compensation Payment Act: Background

+After World War I, there was a major grassroots effort for paying a "Bonus" to all its veterans, resulting in the World War Adjusted Compensation Act of 1924, which promised a payout in 1944.

+World War I veterans who had been out of work due to the Great Depression organized themselves into the Bonus Army in 1932, whose principal demand was an immediate payout of the value of their bonuses.
+Under then-President Herbert Hoover, the demonstrators were forced to disperse by the U.S. Army, led by Douglas MacArthur.

+Roosevelt, who succeeded Hoover, also opposed the immediate payout of the veterans' bonuses, but the Adjusted Compensation Payment Act of 1936 was passed when Congress overrode his veto.
+It paid out $1.5 billion in cash and bonds (2% of GNP) to all the living veterans of 1917-1919, regardless of their needs.

 Congress had sustained Roosevelt's previous veto of an earlier version of the bill in 1935, called the Patman Greenback Bonus Bill.
 The President addressed a joint session of Congress to deliver his veto message.
 As he concluded his speech, he handed the unsigned bill to the Speaker of the House.
 Within an hour the House overrode the veto by a vote of 322 to 98.
 Even before the Senate sustained the veto, proponents were planning another attempt at passage.
 Roosevelt argued that the program would invite demands for similar treatment by other groups and that it was not a relief bill since it was not based on the demonstrated needs of the recipients.
 With respect to the veterans, aside from the wounded, he said: "I hold that that able-bodied citizen because he wore a uniform and for no other reason should be accorded no treatment different from that accorded to other citizens."